XCaminhante/LiScript/README.md

 Well, that's it!
 This is the whole language.
 Again, the out-of-the-box package must be temperated with macros.
 For example, you could certainly improve the loops - a "for" macro could work as CoffeeScript's array comprehension.
 A "let" macro might prove handy, and a facility to concatenate arrays would make defining new macros easier.
 The point is: LiScript allows you to do whatever you want; you control the language!

 #### Next steps:
 LiScript is just a first step towards a goal: increasing programmer productivity to new levels.
-There is still needs some work - for example, "var x=3" is not an expression in JavaScript.
+There is still needs some work. ~~- for example, "var x=3" is not an expression in JavaScript.
 Because of this, all variables are defined on the global scope.
 I'm thinking in a solution for this.
 Anyway, the idea is reaching a point of stability where the language doesn't need to be ever changed anymore, making it future-proof.
 At this point, efforts must be done towards the concretization of:

-1. A centralized, cloud-based, taggeable, computer-analyzable, queriable database of functions and macros (NOT libraries!)
+~~1.
+A centralized, cloud-based, taggeable, computer-analyzable, queriable database of functions and macros (NOT libraries!)~~

-2. A powerful, shortcut-optimized, VIM inspired, web-based IDE to access those.
+~~2.
+A powerful, shortcut-optimized, VIM inspired, web-based IDE to access those.~~

-3. A huge community with a good communication system. (this is the hard part ;/)
+~~3.
+A huge community with a good communication system. (this is the hard part ;/)~~

-If this all interests you, feel free to contact me!
+~~If this all interests you, feel free to contact me!~~